nlxdodge/portfolio-astro/src/content/posts/2023-01-06_astro_to_the_rescue.md

 ---
-title: Nuxt 3 incomming 🚀
+title: Astro to the rescue 🆘
 author: Gerben Veenhof
 description: As you might have seen, I have some Vue.js experience, and I am also good on the way on learning the composition API in Vue version 3.0.
-keywords: [ Vue, Vue3 Nuxt, Nuxt3, portfolio, composition ]
+keywords: [ Astro, JavaScript, MDX ]
-date: 2023-01-06
+date: 2023-02-23
-draft: true
 ---

 As you might have seen, I have some Vue.js experience, and I am also good on the way on learning the composition API in Vue version 3.0.
 Now, one of my friends mentioned what Nuxt was.
 It's a framework to easily write smaller applications in, while also being able to do lots more.